 - Read/Write (RW) cards (Flash, One Time Programmable OTP, Multiple Time Programmable -MTP).
 These cards are typically sold as blank (empty) media and are used for mass data storage, end user video, audio or digital image recording - Read Only Memory (ROM) cards.
 These cards are manufactured with fixed data content.
 They are typically used as a distribution media for software, audio, video etc.

 3.2 Supply Voltage

-In terms of operating supply voltage, two types of SD Memory Cards are defined:
+In terms of operating supply voltage, one type of SD Memory Cards is defined:

-- High Voltage SD Memory Cards that can operate within the voltage range of 2.7-3.6 V. - Dual Voltage SD Memory Cards -Dual Voltage SD Memory Cards that can operate within the voltage range of Low Voltage Range (T.B.D) and 2.7-3.6 V.
+• High Voltage SD Memory Cards that can operate within the voltage range of 2.7-3.6 V.